Boo! (TV series): Characters

 Other characters, both human and animal vary from one episode to another.
-The people who have speaking roles in this show are the artists, Chatty Hairdresser, Helpful Nurse, Caring Doctor, Helpful Teacher (the ice-skater), Helpful Waitress, Happy Customers (one man and one woman), Busy Chef, the woman in high stilts, the ringmaster, Careful Grownup, Smiling Santa, Graceful Teacher (the ballet dancer), Friendly Police Officers, Strong Lumberjack, Gentle Vet, Smiley Pumpkin lantern and Cheering Dad.
-The Blue Squawking Parakeet (actually a Cockatoo) with a red crest on it appears in a birdcage (being taken home by a customer) when we are about to enter the veterinarian.
+The people who have speaking roles in this show are the artists, Chatty Hairdresser, Helpful Nurse, Caring Doctor, Helpful Teacher (an ice skater), Helpful Waitress, Happy Customers (one man and one woman), Busy Chef, the woman on high stilts, the ringmaster, Careful Grownup, Smiling Santa, Graceful Teacher (a ballet dancer), Friendly Police Officers, Strong Lumberjack, Gentle Vet, Show Singers, Shouting Stallholder and Cheering Dad.
+The Blue Squawking Parakeet (actually a cockatoo with a red crest) appears in a birdcage (being taken home by a customer) in the episode 'Veterinarian'.